AugustNing/princeton-food/README.md

 # August's Princeton Food List

-**If you have suggestions for Philly please feel free to make an issue so I can add it in!** I sadly haven't gone to Philly yet :cry:

 A list of restaurants that I like near/around Princeton NJ (and NYC??), written from a stingy grad student with no car perspective.
 There are some comments.
 The first paragraph is an overview of grocery stores, alcohol, and free food/stuff at Princeton.

-I make no guarantees if any of these are that good since im no foodie lol, but I think they are pretty good if they make the list.
+At this point, I've been to most restaurants on Nassau/Witherspoon/Palmer Sq, so this is really more of a food diary than suggestions.
+However I generally like most of the food in the area.
 Some of them are also suggested by trusted friends who eat out more than I do.
 Suggestions from friends are denoted with :speaking_head:

 I want to note that COS Lecturer Kevin Wayne has a much more extensive list than I do, and I think he writes more coherently than I do lol: [https://www.cs.princeton.edu/~wayne/princeton.restaurants/](https://www.cs.princeton.edu/~wayne/princeton.restaurants/)